Hand Embroidery for Beginners - How to Embroider Letters

 Transferring a design onto fabric

-Transferring a design onto fabric is a key step before starting embroidery, especially for beginners.
-It ensures that you have a clear guide to follow, which can significantly improve the accuracy and quality of your finished piece.
+Before you start embroidering, especially if you're a beginner, it's necessary to transfer your design onto fabric.
+This step ensures you have a clear guide to follow, which can greatly improve the accuracy and quality of your finished piece.

 Here are several beginner-friendly methods to transfer an embroidery design onto fabric: